auth0/docs/articles/microsites/add-login/add-login-native-mobile-app.md

 ## Implementation overview

 ::: steps
-  1. <strong>Configure the sign-in methods</strong><br/><br/>Auth0 supports a wide range of authentication methods: regular username/password (users can be stored in Auth0 or your own database), social (like Google, Facebook, and 50+ other providers), passwordless (email magic link, email code, and phone code), and enterprise (e.g., SAML-based, ADFS, Ping, Okta).<br/><br/>Go to the dashboard and turn on the methods you want to allow; they will automatically show up in the login/signup page.
+  1. <strong>Configure the sign-in methods</strong><br/><br/>Auth0 supports a wide range of authentication methods: regular username/password (users can be stored in Auth0 or your own database), social (i.e., Google, Facebook, and 50+ other providers), passwordless (email magic link, email code, and phone code), and enterprise (e.g., SAML-based, ADFS, Ping, Okta).<br/><br/>Go to the dashboard and turn on the methods you want to allow; they will automatically show up in the login/sign-up page.
 By default, email/password and Google are enabled.

   2. <strong>Customize the sign-in UI (optional)</strong><br/><br/>The default experience is demonstrated in the image below and can be completely customized in the dashboard, from changing the logo and primary colors to completely overriding it with your own login screen.<br/><br/><img src="/media/articles/microsites/add-login/login-screen-mobile-native-app.png" alt="Default Login Screen for Native/Mobile Apps" width="30%">

-  3. <strong>**Use the Auth0 SDK to trigger the flow**</strong><br/><br/>The SDK will take care of the details of opening the SafariViewController or Chrome Custom Tab, parsing the response back from Auth0, and validating the ID Token.<br/><br/>Your app can store the Access Token and a Refresh Token used to renew the Access Token without asking the user to re-enter their credentials.
+  3. <strong>Use the Auth0 SDK to trigger the flow</strong><br/><br/>The SDK will take care of the details of opening the SafariViewController or Chrome Custom Tab, parsing the response back from Auth0, and validating the ID Token.<br/><br/>Your app can store the Access Token and a Refresh Token used to renew the Access Token without asking the user to re-enter their credentials.
 Follow one of our [Native/Mobile Quickstarts](/quickstart/native) to get started with the integration.

 :::

 ## Alternative: Use Embedded Login

-If you prefer to embed your own login pages within your native/mobile app, you can implement our login widget (Lock UI) directly into your app with our:
+While we strongly recommend that you use our hosted universal login page, if you prefer to embed your own login pages within your native/mobile app, you can implement our login widget (Lock UI) directly into your app with our:

 * [iOS Lock UI Component library](/libraries/lock-ios/v2)
 * [Android Lock UI Component library](/libraries/lock-android/v2)

+Please note that embedded login requires the use of a custom domain, which is currently a paid feature.

 :::: further-reading